christian-fei/notes-learning-ddd/notes/03-managing-domain-complexity.md

 Example maps: maps represent the world, but there are different types of maps used for different purposes.
 One map could be totally irrelevant and useless when applied to a certain context and use.

+The ubiquitous language is not universal, but it can be applied in the realm of the buonded context.

+## Bounded contexts and Subdomains

+Subdomains are discovered, and Bounded contexts are design.

+Subdomains emerge from the business domain and system requirement.

+Bounded contexts are designed, it's a strategic design decision.

+## Ownership boundaries

+A bounded context should be implemented, evolved and maintained by one team only.

+This to remove implicit assumptions one team could have on another model.

+## Conclusion

+Bounded context have their own ubiquitous language.

+Subdomains are discovered, bounded contexts are designed.

+The division of the domain into bounded context is a strategic design decision.

+One team works on one bounded context.

+Each bounded context can is indipendent from others and can evolve indipendently.